crossroadsfpga/enso/docs/running.md

 Once you are done using the JTAG console, you can press ++ctrl+c++ to quit.
 You can continue to use the NIC even after the JTAG console has been closed.

 The first time you load the NIC, Linux will not recognize it as a PCIe device until you reboot the system.
 You can use the `scripts/list_enso_nics.sh` script to show all the available Ensō NICs in your system.
-If the NIC does not show up after you load the bitstream, reboot the system.
+If the NIC does not show up as a PCIe device after you load the bitstream, reboot the system.

 ## Running an application